marticliment/UniGetUI/readme.md

  - The ability to queue installations in order to prevent conflicts.
  - A dark theme is available to prevent you from burning your eyes. :sunglasses:
  - The ability to show package-related information (like its license, SHA256 hash, homepage, etc.) before installation.
- - More than 6800 packages available and counting, including apps like Google Chrome, WhatsApp, Adobe Reader and ADB Tools!
+ - More than 6800 packages available and counting!
- - More features are coming!
+ - More features are coming in the future!

 # Consider supporting me.